Astronomy: Physical cosmology

 Physical cosmology, the study of large-scale structure of the Universe, seeks to understand the formation and evolution of the cosmos.
 Fundamental to modern cosmology is the well-accepted theory of the Big Bang, the concept that the universe begin extremely dense and hot, then expanded over the course of 13.8 billion years to its present condition.
 The concept of the Big Bang became widely accepted after the discovery of the microwave background radiation in 1965.
-Fundamental to the structure of the Universe is the existence of dark matter and dark energy.
-These are now thought to be its dominant components, forming 96% of the mass of the Universe.
+Dark matter and dark energy are now thought form 96% of the mass of the Universe.
 For this reason, much effort is expended in trying to understand the physics of these components.

 Extragalactic

 The blue, loop-shaped objects are multiple images of the same galaxy, duplicated by gravitational lensing.
 The cluster's gravitational field bends light, magnifying and distorting the image of a more distant object.

 The study of objects outside our galaxy is concerned with the formation and evolution of galaxies, their morphology (description) and classification, the observation of active galaxies, and at a larger scale, the groups and clusters of galaxies.
 These assist the understanding of the large-scale structure of the cosmos.